diogoslap/novaquotes/README.md

 Put this url after you up the project:

-http://myhost-name/ - (Your slack commands must request the index - '/')
+http://myhost-name/quotes - (Your slack commands must request the quotes - '/quotes')

 ## Install project